Jon Bernthal

-Early life
+Early life and education

 Jonathan Edward Bernthal was born in Washington, D.C. on September 20, 1976, to a Jewish family.
-He is the son of Joan Lurie (née Marx) and Eric Lawrence "Rick" Bernthal, a former lawyer with Latham & Watkins LLP and chair of the board of directors for The Humane Society of the United States until 2019.
-His paternal grandfather was musician and producer Murray Bernthal (1911–2010).
-He has two brothers: Nicholas, an orthopedic surgeon and professor at UCLA, and Thomas, a consulting agency CEO who is married to billionaire and former Facebook COO Sheryl Sandberg.
-His cousin was rock musician Adam Schlesinger (1967-2020).
+He is a son of Joan Lurie (née Marx) and Eric Lawrence "Rick" Bernthal, a former lawyer with Latham & Watkins LLP and chair of the board of directors for The Humane Society of the United States until 2019.
+His paternal grandfather was musician and producer Murray Bernthal.
+He has two brothers: Nicholas, an orthopedic surgeon and professor at University of California, Los Angeles (UCLA), and Thomas, a consulting agency CEO who is married to former Facebook COO Sheryl Sandberg.
+The three are cousins of rock musician Adam Schlesinger, who died in 2020.

 Bernthal grew up in Cabin John, Maryland.
 He attended the Sidwell Friends School, graduating in 1995.
-He has often described his younger self as a "troublemaker".
+He has often described his younger self as a "troublemaker."
 After high school, he studied at Skidmore College in Saratoga Springs, New York, but dropped out.
 On the advice of his acting teacher, Alma Becker, he joined the Moscow Art Theatre School in Russia.
 During his time there, he was a catcher for a Russian professional baseball team.

 Career

-2002–2009: Early career
+2002–2008: Early career

 Bernthal was discovered while at the Moscow Art Theatre by the executive director of Harvard University's Institute for Advanced Theater Training at the American Repertory Theater in Cambridge, Massachusetts; he studied there as a graduate-level certificate student and completed his studies in 2002.
-After graduating he moved to New York City to pursue a career in theater.
+After graduating, he moved to New York City to pursue a career in theater.
 He is a method actor.

-Since 2002, Bernthal has performed in over thirty plays regionally and Off-Broadway, including many with his own award-winning theater company, the now defunct Fovea Floods.
-He also had small guest roles in television series, such as Boston Legal, CSI: Miami and How I Met Your Mother.
+Since 2002, Bernthal has performed in over thirty plays regionally and off-Broadway, including many with his own theater company, the now defunct Fovea Floods.
+He also had small guest roles in multiple television series, such as Boston Legal, CSI: Miami and How I Met Your Mother (S01E02).
+He was cast in the 2004 movie of Tony 'n' Tina's Wedding.
 Bernthal relocated to Los Angeles in 2006.
 He booked his first regular role on a television series with the CBS sitcom The Class; the show was canceled after one season.
 He had roles in films, such as Day Zero and World Trade Center.